bizzlechizzle/visual-buffet/docs/plugin-development.md

 # Plugin Development Guide

-This guide explains how to create plugins for IMLAGE and how the quality-based tagging system works.
+This guide explains how to create plugins for Visual Buffet and how the quality-based tagging system works.

 ## Overview

-IMLAGE uses a plugin architecture where each ML tagger is an independent plugin.
+Visual Buffet uses a plugin architecture where each ML tagger is an independent plugin.
 Plugins:

 - Live in the `plugins/` directory
 - Implement a standard interface (`PluginBase`)